What Economics Gets Wrong About Climate Change

 What would you say a human life is worth?
 According to the US government, for an American it’s about $7.2 million, compared with the global average of approximately $1.3 million.
 If you’re Swiss though, you’re worth a pretty penny at $9.4 million.

 While these estimates might sound absurd, they are important to understand: these kinds of figures and the models that produce them are a core part of how mainstream economics understands and shapes policy, and they have had a significant role in how governments have responded (or failed to respond) to the climate crisis.
-In this episode, Adrienne and celebrated economist Ha-Joon Chang break down what mainstream economics gets wrong, and why it has proven so ill-suited to a challenge like climate and ecological crisis, not least by reducing complex decisions to abstract cost-benefit analyses.
+In this episode, Adrienne and Ha-Joon Chang break down what mainstream economics gets wrong, and why it has proven so ill-suited to a challenge like climate and ecological crisis.

 Ha-Joon Chang is a celebrated economist and Research Professor at SOAS, University of London.
-He taught previously at the University of Cambridge for three decades, and has been an advisor to several international organisations including as a member of the Committee for Development Policy, the highest advisory body of the United Nations on development.
+He taught previously at the University of Cambridge, and has been an advisor to several international organisations including as a member of the Committee for Development Policy, the highest advisory body of the United Nations on development.
 He is also the author of several books, most recently, Edible Economics: A Hungry Economist Explains the World.

 Further Reading